 This course focuses on digital electronic concepts, such as binary/octal/hexadecimal numbers, logic gates, logic circuits including flip-flops and counters, and shift registers.
 This course also discusses light microcontroller and microprocessor theory, encoders and decoders, and an in-depth study of data busses.
 Lab projects are focused on the construction and application of digital logic, up to and including a digital clock with number displays.
-Towards the end of the course, students will be given a "Benchmark Lab" - a culmination of what was presented in the ELT1004 class.
-The grade for this lab will count as one-half of the course lab grade.
+Towards the end of the course, students will be given a "Benchmark Lab".
 Upon successful completion of this course, students should be able to describe digital electronic concepts, interpret binary data, and troubleshoot logic circuits.

-ELT1005 - Industrial Controls and Robotics | 4 Semester Credit Hours (62.5 Hours Didactic, 61 Hours Lab)
+ELT1005LEC - Industrial Controls and Robotics Lecture | 2 Semester Credit Hours (62.5 Hours Didactic) Prerequisites: ELT1001LEC, ELT1001LAB, ELT1002LEC, ELT1002LAB, ELT1003LEC, ELT1003LAB, ELT1004LEC, ELT1004LAB

-Prerequisites: ELT1001, ELT1002, ELT1003, ELT1004